Some people live by keeping their commitments. Unfortunately, others suffer through them.

 Keeping commitments is an important way of showing up for yourself and others.
 By committing to your commitments fully you demonstrate integrity to others and build self-confidence within yourself.

-Being honest about what you are capable of doing and understanding how you manage your life obligations overall can support you in your endeavors to be a better-committed person overall.
+Being honest about what you are capable of doing and understanding how you manage your personal life obligations can support you in your endeavors to become a better-committed person overall.

 Start small, be consistent, and share your intentions and your wins with others.
 Building the habit of commitment may take diligence but the wins are worth the effort.

 What are your thoughts?
 Have you come up with ideas to improve how you commit to your commitments since reading this blog post?
-Let us know in the comments below!
+Let me know in the Comments below!